Esterni/pyracing/readme.md

 irw.login('username', 'password')

-print irw.cars_driven()  # cars driven by user
+print (irw.cars_driven())  # cars driven by user

 FILES

-client.py : This is where the class is defined.
+client.py : This is where the main class is defined.

-examples.py : Somes examples.
+examples.py : Some examples.

 constants.py : Useful constants used in request fields sent to the service.